MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-component-view-mr.md

 Make sure to also [review the prerequisites for using MR components](mixed-reality-overview.md#prerequisites).

 > [!TIP]
 > The MR components work best in well-lit environments with flat-textured surfaces.
 When establishing tracking, point the device at the surface you would like to track and slowly pan the device from right to left in broad arm motions.
 If tracking fails, exit and enter the MR view to reset the tracking and try again.
+>
+> LIDAR-enabled devices will also result in better tracking.

+>![TIP]
+>The MR components in Power Apps leverage Babylon and Babylon React Native.
+As a result of this shared MR platform, 3D content that works in the [Babylon sandbox](https://sandbox.babylonjs.com/) should work in Power Apps.

 ## Use the component